 The trailer saves the worst for last.
 "Its an escape.
 For those few hours I can forget who I am".
 This comment comes (I believe) from an British Army veteran who appears to have found in wargaming some relief from his PTSD - which is great, and I don't want to be impolite here.
 But I've already mentioned this, and here also we return to the bottle of wine analogy.
 The bad news is, you can't escape from your life, and you can't escape from who you are; and it is very important to understand this.

 Now then.
 Of course wargaming is a chance for some relaxation, for kicking back and chilling out.
 But it gets much better than that.
 The valuable (and now thankfully common) concept of mindfulness tells us that life will never give us peace - we must create our own place of peace, and carry it with us.
 With this in mind, wargamers can view their hobby as part of their 'place of peace'.
-This, however, is not somewhere we escape to, but somewhere we inhabit in a positive frame of mind.
+This, however, is not somewhere we escape to, but somewhere we inhabit, as far as possible, all the time.
 It is somewhere that should be part of our everyday life.
 Taking up your hobby is an advance towards yourself, not an escape from who you are.
 To understand your hobby is to understand yourself, or at least one part of yourself - which ultimately is the reason why I am writing this piece.

 A number of reviews of the film dwell on the fact that it's not particularly cheerful - it doesn't seem to bring out the fun of wargaming.
 One reviewer on TMP entertainingly remarked that if you weren't depressed when you started the film, you would be once you'd seen it.
 I think this derives from the film's emphasis on the 'industry' side of things.
 In the past I would have said that making your hobby your work is always a mistake.
 These days, I'd say that making your hobby your work is usually a mistake.
 People as driven and motivated (and talented) as Rick Priestley or the Perry twins seem able to pull the trick off, and good luck to them.
 Having work that you find both fulfilling and worthwhile is a great achievement.
 But maybe for a lot of more ordinary people it remains a bad move - all the fun very rapidly goes out of things.
 This seems to be the experience of one participant in the film.